-Instructional leadership The school will sustain a culture of effective, evidencedbased teaching and ongoing improvement so that every student makes measurable learning progress and gaps in student learning decrease.
-Instructional leaders work towards building shared understandings of beliefs and values about teaching and learning, consultation processes and the school's vision.
-Instructional leaders are knowledgeable about researchbased, student-centred instruction, model the use of these strategies, and implement appropriate research-based strategies within the classroom and as a component of continuous improvement plans.
-Effective collaboration Professional collaboration allows best practice to be identified and shared across classrooms.
-Effective collaboration explicitly aims to improve teacher practices and student outcomes.
-Success criteria for this strategic direction All staff have multiple opportunities to participate in classroom observations, triad classroom visits and feedback sessions.
+The school will sustain a culture of effective, evidencedbased teaching and ongoing improvement so that every student makes measurable learning progress and gaps in student learning decrease.
+Educational leaders work towards building shared understandings of beliefs and values about teaching and learning, consultation processes and the school's vision.

+Educational leaders are knowledgeable about researchbased, student-centred instruction, model the use of these strategies, and implement appropriate research-based strategies within the classroom and as a component of continuous improvement plans.

+Effective collaboration

+Professional collaboration allows best practice to be identified and shared across classrooms.
+Effective collaboration explicitly aims to improve teacher practices

+All staff have multiple opportunities to participate in classroom observations, triad classroom visits and feedback sessions.

 Evaluation of CPL initiatives via staff feedback.